Inside NFL free-agent contract numbers: Who really got the best deals?

 Speaking of the Raiders, I'm intrigued by some of their contract structures.
 Trent Brown is making $15.25 million this year and $21.5 million in 2020.
 LaMarcus Joyner is making $9.05 million this year and $12.95 million in 2020.
 We'll see how Brown's contract looks, but I wouldn't be surprised to see a similar jump.
 The Raiders don't do signing bonuses, so that's one part of it, but another is that the team is moving to Las Vegas next year, and there's no state income tax in Nevada, while California has one of the highest in the nation.
 If I were signing with this team, I'd want to slide as much of my money into 2020 and beyond as possible.

 Tennessee's acquisition of quarterback Ryan Tannehill could be a shrewd move.
 ESPN's Adam Schefter reported that the Dolphins paid $5 million of Tannehill's $7 million guaranteed salary as part of the deal, which indicates the Dolphins are in pick-acquisition mode, similar to where the Browns were two years ago when they traded for Brock Osweiler and a second-rounder.
 From the Titans' end, they have Tannehill for one year and $2 million.
-Solid backup for Marcus Mariota, who has persistent health issues, but Tannehill also could be a nifty trade chip late in the summer if someone's veteran starting QB goes down with an injury.
-Or, heck, even if not.
+Tannehill is a solid backup for Marcus Mariota, who has persistent health issues, but he also could be a nifty trade chip late in the summer if someone's veteran starting QB goes down with an injury -- or even if that doesn't happen.
 The Jets got a third-round pick from the Saints in exchange for Teddy Bridgewater late in camp last year, and the Saints weren't even bringing Bridgewater in to start.